mike0609king/lconfig/README.md

 I might install them in.

 ## nvim
 1. Install nvim and load configuration file from github.
+Nvim 9 or older, if you want to use it to develop larger projects.
+Modifying a few scripts is fine with any version, because you can simply not use plugins.
 2. Install vim-plug

 ## Node js